Setting up and register a company in Mauritius

 - No inheritance taxes;

-- A set of Double Taxation Avoidance Agreements (DTAs) with countries across Africa, Europe and Asia;
+- A wide network of Double Taxation Avoidance Agreements (DTAs);

 - Modern island with up-to-date High tech facilities and devices; and

 - A competent listing and capital-raising platform (Stock Exchange of Mauritius).

 - Offshore company in Mauritius

 - How to open an offshore bank account in Mauritius

 - Relocate to Mauritius: the ideal place to live and do business

 Discover how to register a company in Mauritius to maximise your business potential?

 Both foreign companies and individuals can reap the benefits of the Mauritian jurisdiction by creating and registering a company.
 Therefore, this process requires the services of a company formation services provider like Sunibel to facilitate the application for incorporation.
 No minimum capital is required, and the Mauritian laws allow for 100% foreign ownership.
 Aspiring business owners can easily set up a company in Mauritius by providing these essential details:

 - Date or suggested date of commencement for a company;